rtmigo/file_errors/README.md

 working with the file system.

 Some OSs report missing file or missing parent directory as two different errors.
-Others report both problems with the same error code.
+Others report both problems as the same error.
 Dart throws the same type of exception in all cases.
 You can try to analyze the `int` error code, but error codes on different systems are different.